TWHF/EASP/README.md

 # EASPA-
-Environmental Assessment of Product Sustainability (using Fuzzy logic)
+Environmental Assessment of Product Packaging Sustainability (using Fuzzy logic) Django Framework was used to design the shopping site.
+Fuzzy logic was applied using skfuzzy.